 International symposia: Since 1998, we have initiated and organized ten international symposia on High Power Laser Ablation in Osaka, Santa Fe and Taos.

-You are invited to attend our next meeting: HPLA/BEP 2014 will be held at Hotel La Fonda in Santa Fe, New Mexico April 21-25, 2014.
+LAST CHANCE!!: HPLA/BEP 2014 will be held at Hotel La Fonda in Santa Fe, New Mexico April 21-25, 2014.
 We are combining forces with the International Symposium on Beamed Energy Propulsion (ISBEP), and the new BEP meeting track will be featuring microwave as well as laser sources for propulsion in space, and other phenomena beside ablation.

 The HPLA track of the symposium will, as always, deal with basic laser-surface interaction physics, advances in chemical lasers, electric discharge and optically-pumped gas lasers, novel applications in physics and electronics, polymers for ablation, short-pulse laser-matter interactions, materials modification and procesing with ultrashort pulses and three-dimensional microstructuring.